Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Introduction

-Among all developments, two classes of skew-elliptical distributions -- arising from different methods of modulating elliptical symmetry -- have garnered the most attention.
-The first class is obtained by mixing multivariate normal distributions with different locations as well as different scales, referred to as \emph{normal location-scale mixtures}.
-In these models, the location-mixture coefficients serve as asymmetry parameters.
-A notable subclass within this category is the generalized hyperbolic (GH) distributions; see, for example, \citet{BlaesildJensen1981}.
-A further special case, known as the GH skew-$t$ distribution, was highlighted by \cite{DemartaMcNeil2005}, and has since found extensive applications.
-Some important applications in financial econometrics include \cite{AasHaff2006}, \cite{Christoffersen2012}, \cite{CrealTsay2015}, \cite{LucasSchwaabZhang2017}, and \cite{OhPatton2023}, among others.
+Among the many proposed constructions of asymmetric models, two classes have attracted particular attention: \emph{normal location-scale mixtures} and \emph{skew-normal scale mixtures}.
+Their popularity stems from their generality, wide applicability, and tractable stochastic representations based on multivariate normal variables.
+Notably, both classes nest the \emph{normal scale mixture}---an important subclass of elliptical distributions---as a benchmark special case.

-The second class of skew-elliptical distributions arises from mixing multivariate skew-normal distributions with different scales, referred to as \emph{skew-normal scale mixtures}.\footnote{As explained by \citet[][Section 6.1.3]{Azzalini2014}, the skew-normal scale mixture is closely related to the \emph{modulated elliptical distribution} introduced by \cite{BrancoDey2001}.
-Specifically, if the parent elliptical distribution of the latter is a normal scale mixture with a particular mixing distribution, then the modulated elliptical distribution is a skew-normal scale mixture using the same mixing distribution.} Similar to the first class of models, asymmetry is introduced through a vector of skewness parameters whose dimension matches that of the model.
-Within this category, the skew-normal distribution itself and the so-called AC skew-$t$ distribution -- named after \cite{AzzaliniCapitanio2003} -- are the most significant special cases.
-Their applications have been advanced by \cite{KolloPettere2010}, \cite{Azzalini2014}, \cite{Yoshiba2018}, and \cite{DengSmithManeesoonthorn2024}, among others.
+Normal location-scale mixtures are obtained by mixing multivariate normal distributions over both location and scale.
+In this class, the location-mixture coefficients serve as skewness parameters; the model reduces to the elliptically symmetric benchmark when these parameters are zero.
+A notable subclass is the generalized hyperbolic (GH) distributions; see, for example, \cite{BlaesildJensen1981}.
+A further special case, known as the GH skew-$t$ distribution, was highlighted by \cite{DemartaMcNeil2005} and has since found extensive applications in economics and finance \citep{AasHaff2006, Christoffersen2012, CrealTsay2015, LucasSchwaabZhang2017,OhPatton2023}.

-Despite the widespread use of skew-elliptical distributions and their copulas, the explicit expressions and properties of their rank correlations remain largely unexplored.\footnote{To the best of my knowledge, the only research in this area is by \cite{HeinenValdesogo2022}, who studied Kendall and Spearman rank correlations for the bivariate skew-normal distribution.} Asymmetry in these distributions arises from an additional skewness (or asymmetry) vector, prompting the natural question of how this skewness vector affect rank correlations and their properties across different classes of skew-elliptical models.
-Moreover, the mapping from copula parameters -- including both pseudo-correlations and skewness parameters -- to rank correlations could enable rank-based estimation for skew-elliptical copula models.
+Skew-normal scale mixtures arise from mixing multivariate skew-normal distributions over scale.
+These models reduce to the normal scale mixture benchmark when the skewness parameters in the underlying skew-normal distribution are set to zero.
+Significant special cases within this class include the skew-normal distribution itself and the so-called AC skew-$t$ distribution, named after \cite{AzzaliniCapitanio2003}, whose applications have been advanced by \cite{KolloPettere2010}, \cite{Azzalini2014}, \cite{Yoshiba2018}, and \cite{DengSmithManeesoonthorn2024}, among others.